-In Canada, only in-feed sea lice treatment is approved for use and the amount used increased in 2017.
-Oral Emamectin is delivered through the fish feed and remains an effective alternative, but research into alternative strategies such as local cleanerfish, physical removal, and peroxide is ongoing.
-The use of in-feed treatments remained low in Cermaq Chile in 2017, and decreased in use compared to previous years due to better environmental conditions.
-In Norway, use of in feed treatments was higher than in the previous year.
+In Canada, hydrogen peroxide baths in contained well boats as well as in-feed sea lice treatment are approved for use.
+Oral Emamectin is delivered through the fish feed and remains an effective alternative.
+Hydrogen peroxide helps to reduce the use of in-feed treatments.
+More information on permits for controlled use of environmentally safe hydrogen peroxide baths can be found on Cermaq Canada's public reporting page.
+Cermaq Canada is expecting the delivery of a Hydrolicer barge in Spring 2019 that will mechanically remove and collect sea lice.
+This equipment will be fundamental in the integrated pest management strategy being employed by Cermaq Canada to manage sea lice levels on its fish.
+Also, research into alternative strategies such as local cleanerfish and physical removal is ongoing.
+The use of in-feed treatments remained low in Cermaq Chile in 2018 due to good environmental conditions.In Norway, use of in feed treatments was lower than in the previous year.

-In 2017, the amount of Active Pharmaceutical Ingredients (grams API) per tonne live weight (LWE) used for in-feed treatment was 0.12 for Norway, 0.02 for Chile and 0.27 for Canada.
-For Canada and Norway, the use increased by 42% and 140% respectively, compared with 2016.
-In Chile, the infeed use decreased by 35%.
+In 2017, the amount of Active Pharmaceutical Ingredients (grams API) per tonne live weight (LWE) used for in-feed treatment was 0.06 for Norway, 0.02 for Chile and 0.21 for Canada.
+For Canada and Norway, the use decreased by 22% and 48% respectively, compared with 2017.
+In Chile, the in-feed use increased by 3% from 2017.